 The current energy saving practice of using air-tight doors, windows and other building materials for thermal insulation purposes increases the concentration of radon in modern homes.

 A reputable company or country of manufacture could mean better quality and extended operating life.
-Being more geographically close might be helpful if there is a malfunction of the meter or you need to send it back for recalibration.

 This is the average price of the meter sold by the various online sellers shown on the bottom of each table.